How to get luckier (Study of professional gamblers shows how ‘luck’ can be learned)

-Except, wait.
-That connection to the boss or perfectly-timed application would be meaningless (and the potential ‘luck’ would go unnoticed) if the candidate didn’t actually have the qualifications to do the job.
+Having a connection to the boss or perfectly-timed job application would be meaningless (and the potential ‘luck’ would go unnoticed) if you didn’t actually have the ability to do the job.

 I’ve been very lucky in my career.
-My first professional writing job was for a travel advertising company a hellish (over an hour on three units of public transit each way) commute across the city.
-While I didn’t enjoy that job a terrible amount, I honed the craft of researching topics, conducting interviews, and writing web content, advertising copy, online banner ads and more.
+After I stopped being a travel writer, I took a job as an advertising copy writer for a small marketing company in Montreal.
+There, I honed the craft of researching topics, conducting interviews, and writing web content, advertising copy, online banner ads and more.

-When I decided that I wanted to move on, I posted my resume online.
-That same day, the job board itself called me to interview for a contract position preparing all of the content for a new site they were launching for students.
+When I decided that I wanted to move on, I posted my resume on an online job board.
+That same day, the job board itself called me to interview for a contract position preparing all of the content for a new website they were launching for students.
 (This wasn’t Workopolis, by the way.
-It was years ago.
-I would work my way around the Web before having the chance to join the Workopolis team.)
+It was years ago, and I would have to work my way around the web before having the chance to join the Workopolis team.)

 Anyway, this was a lucky break.
-As a job board, they had a vast database of resumes to choose from.
-Because I had just posted mine just that day, chronologically, I was on top of their search list.
-However, if I didn’t have the skills and qualifications that I had just spent a year acquiring, I wouldn’t have come up in the search results at all.
+As a job board, this company had a vast database of resumes to choose from, but because I had just posted mine that day, chronologically, I was on top of their search list.
+However, if I hadn’t had the skills and qualifications that I had just spent a year acquiring at the marketing firm, I wouldn’t have come up in the search results at all.

 That’s the key to luck.
 You have to prepare yourself in advance in order for it to matter.
 Opportunities are going to come up.
 Everyone has moments of serendipity in their lives where things just seem to come together, but those moments are opportunities lost if you’re not prepared to step into them when they happen.